weng-lab/logojs-package/docs/protein_logos.md

 * **backgroundFrequencies**: optional; an array of background frequencies to use to compute information content in place of the default 1/20 for each amino acid.
 The order of the array is alphabetical.
 If **mode** is not INFORMATION_CONTENT, this is ignored.
+* **yAxisMax**: optional; if provided, uses the given value as an explicit maximum for the y-axis rather than the maximum number of bits possible.
+This is only used in `INFORMATION_CONTENT` mode;
+in `FREQUENCY` mode, it is ignored.

 ```js
 import { ProteinLogo } from 'logosj-react';